daniel-kun/kubedev/README.md

 # kubedev

-DevOps command line tool that standardizes workflows for Microservices in Kubernetes for teams: Build, Develop, CI/CD.
+DevOps command line tool that standardizes workflows for Microservices in Kubernetes for teams:

+> Develop, Build, Secure, Deploy.

-It builds on:
+It builds on well-known and field-proven tools:

 - [docker](https://docker.com/)
 - [tilt](https://tilt.dev/)